FuelLabs/fuel-specs/src/protocol/relayer.md

 These are transactions that are submitted on the L1 that must be executed on the Fuel blockchain.
-This "Forced Transaction Inclusion" is a security feature that allows participants of the Fuel Blockchain to access there funds in the (unlikely) event that the Fuel blockchain block production is compromised or malicious.
+This "Forced Transaction Inclusion" is a security feature that allows participants of the Fuel Blockchain to access their funds in the (unlikely) event that the Fuel blockchain block production is compromised or malicious.

 | name                     | type      | description                                                                           |
 |--------------------------|-----------|---------------------------------------------------------------------------------------|